ryanmerolle/schema-library/extensions/cluster/README.md

 # 🧩 Cluster

-This schema extension contains all you need to model your clusters
+This schema extension contains the foundations to capture clusters.
+With this one in place you can unlock various clusters flavors (hosting cluster able to host VMs, firewall clusters built with specific appliances ...)

-## Nodes
+## Generics

-- Cluster
+- ClusterGeneric
-- Cluster Nodes
+- GenericComputeUnitNodes

 ## Dependencies

 - Base
-- Virtualization
+- Compute